momentum-mod/docs/content/docs/guide/gamemodes/climb.md

 **Double Duck [1.6 Climb only]**: In 1.6 Climb, while on the ground pressing duck and releasing it before you are fully on the ground will cause the game to unduck you prematurely, the result is that you pop 18 units off the ground (very small compared to a jump) you can improve this height by crouching again in the air resulting in being 36 units off the ground (better but still small compared to a jump).
 you can use Double Ducks to climb small humps without wasting time overshooting with a jump, but in addition to this they have 1 big advantage over jumps:
 **ducking is not considered a jump so the jump-land penalty does not proc.**
 This means you can gain speed with air strafing without worrying about slowing down upon landing.
+This is the used in Count Jumps.

-Generally used by first gaining speed with a prestrafe than double ducking to gain more speed in the air, land then finally jump.
-This is called a Count Jump.
+**Count Jump [1.6 Climb only]**: Done by first gaining speed with a prestrafe than double ducking to gain more speed in the air, land then finally jump.
 It can also be used in a Bhop sequence where doing another jump would result in over/under shooting the next platform, in this case the double duck is used as a "mini-jump" in the sequence and most be timed just like a Bhop with the first tap of duck being right as you land and the second tap being right after.
-This is also sometimes called a Count Jump.
+This is also sometimes called a **Count Jump**.

 **Duck Roll [1.6 Climb only]**: Sometimes called Silent Walking, Russian Walking, or G-strafe in Counter-Strike, Duck Roll is its given name in Half-life so for consistency's sake It will be called Duck Roll.
 It is possible to do a "Bhop" sequence comprised entirely of Double Ducks.
 This lets you get pass the Bhop speed cap since it is not considered a jump.
 It is very hard to maintain Duck Rolls given how much more frequent you must duck compared to jumps in a Bhop sequence.
 Duck Rolls are vertically limited, so even with more speed they may not reach a place a Bhop can.
 DuckRoll's effectivness heavily depends on the map.

+**High Jump [1.6 Climb only]**: In Source and Goldsrc there exists a property called **edge friction** it decides what factor that "normal" friction will be multiplied by when a player is close to an edge if it is set higher than 1, you will slow down slightly every time you try to jump from the edge of a platform.
+These are edge friction for each Climb mode:  **TBD (MomClimb)**,     **1 (KZT)**,       **2 (1.6 Climb)**.
+**[Note that 1.6 Climb is the only Climb mode whose edge frction is diffrent then the normal friction]**.
+To get around this you must "trick" the game that you are not next to an edge.
+You are considered to be next to an edge if all these conditions are true:
+**1. you are moving**.
+**2. in the direction you are moving, an "invisible line" 16 units in front of the bottom-center of your collision box (your feet) does not intersect with anything solid**.
+**3. From that end of the 16 unit invisible line, another 70 units (52 units if crouched) invisble line pointing down does not insersect with anything solid**.
+To simplify, this means if the platform is not 70 units (52 units if crouched) off the ground you are never considered "next to edge".
+[For refrenece player height is 72 units].
+If you are moving in a direction that does not intersect with a platform's edge you are not considered "next to an edge" regardless of how close you actually are to it.
+We can use this to maintain a normal speed.
+High Jumps are normally done by moving perpendicular to the edge you want to jump from and then only turning towards to edge for your pre-strafe.
+This minimizes the amount of time you are slowed down due to the edge friction while still gaining some speed from the pre-strafe.
+The shape of the platform plays a big role in High Jumps, a small square platform can't really be taken advantage of by this trick.

 **Comboing**: More of a general term, this describes chaining jumps together in a fluid motion, which just like in fighting games, is not obligatory for casual play but is a cornerstone skill built off of the fundamentals and is required to be competitive.

-TODO: other advanced techs?